marujore/sen2cor-docker-old/README.md

-# Sen2cor-Docker
+# Docker support for Sen2Cor

-Sentinel-2 Sen2cor atmospheric correction processor Dockers.
+Sen2Cor is a processor for Sentinel-2 Level 2A product generation and formatting

 ## Dependencies